-I’ll bet you can’t remember who sang a song that has the phrase “clouds in my coffee.” – No fair Googling lyrics!
-I was listening to that song today, and the “clouds in my coffee” phrase, of course, caught my attention.
-I mean it says “coffee”; how could the song not be a hit.
+I’ll bet you can’t remember who sang a song with the phrase “clouds in my coffee.”
+There are no fair Googling lyrics!
+I was listening to that song today, and the “clouds in my coffee” phrase caught my attention.
+I mean, it says “coffee”; how could the song not be a hit?

 The Holy Spirit Does Disrupt Us

 Just like cream clouds are disruptive to black coffee, so is the Holy Spirit when He comes into our lives.
 I think “clouds in my coffee” is a good analogy for receiving the Holy Spirit.
 When He first comes in, He does disrupt us.

 We all receive the Holy Spirit at the time we are saved.
 Suddenly, God is inside us, and we are energized new Christians.
 We run around to all of our friends and tell them our good news and encourage them to accept Jesus.
 This usually severs those old friendships because we no longer have the same worldview or interests.

 People are often afraid to teach about the Holy Spirit, which is disappointing.
 There are some basics that we need to know.
 For example, when we talk about the Holy Spirit, we often use the Old English word “indwelt.”
 The definition of indwelt means to be permanently present.
 A Christian indwelt by the Spirit is indwelt by God.
 (1 Corinthians 3:16; 6:19; Ephesians 2:22)

 We become Christians because we become hyper-aware of the truth of the Gospel of Jesus and our wretched condition.
 That hyper-awareness is called “conviction,” and the Holy Spirit is the Person of God who does this for us so that we see the truth of the Gospel.
 (John 16:8–11)